 Mental Capacity is a field full of jargon and complex terms.
 To help you better understand it, please browse our glossary of terms.

 Best Interest – A Best Interest decision is made when an individual is deemed to lack capacity for a specific decision.
-This decision maker is usually the individual’s daily carer or care team, though may be a healthcare professional in the case of more complex decisions.
-The Best Interest decision should be included in the individual’s care plan and reviewed at regular intervals.
+The relevant decision maker must be identified for the relevant decision, for example, a Lasting Power of Attorney for property and finances will be the decision maker for bills and contracts, or if no Lasting Power of Attorney for Health and Welfare the decision maker would be the relevant treating consultant.
+The Best Interest decision should have due consultation with all relevant parties and be included in the individual’s care plan and reviewed at regular intervals.
 For more details, see our guide to the Mental Capacity Act.

 Court of Protection (CoP) – Responsible for protecting individuals who are under the Mental Capacity Act.
-The CoP supervises those responsible for making decisions for anyone under the Act and can allocate a deputy to an individual if they are unable to assign a Lasting Power of Attorney.
+The CoP considers complex decision making cases that are subject to dispute, DoLs challenges and supervises those responsible for making decisions for anyone under the Act and can allocate a deputy to an individual if they are unable to assign a Lasting Power of Attorney.

 Deprivation of Liberty Safeguards (DoLS) – A statutory safeguarding protection that is used if an individual is unable to make, or continue to agree to, their care arrangements and associated deprivations.
 The criteria for assessment is known as the Acid Test: is the individual subject to continuous supervision and control?
 Is the individual free to leave, whether or not they are attempting to?

-A standard or urgent DoLS authorization is issued with specific time frames, conditions and an RPR (Responsible Person’s Representative) is assigned to monitor and support.
+A standard or urgent DoLS authorisation is issued with specific time frames, conditions and an RPR (Responsible Person’s Representative) is assigned to monitor and support.

 DoLS will soon be replaced by the new Liberty Protection Safeguards